Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/merge_to_pdf/README.md

 Launch PHP and activate the built-in web server as follows:

 ```
-php -S localhost:8080 -t some_path_to/PDF-Converter-Services-Online/clients/v1/php/samples/convert_html
+php -S localhost:8080 -t some_path_to/PDF-Converter-Services-Online/clients/v1/php/samples/merge_to_pdf
 ```

 You may want to change the port number and naturally you must specify the full path to the folder containing this sample.

-With PHP running - and in this example - listening on port 8080, open a browser and navigate to `http://localhost:8080/convert_html.php`.
+With PHP running - and in this example - listening on port 8080, open a browser and navigate to `http://localhost:8080/merge_to_pdf`.

-Change or accept the default values and select either of the two Convert buttons to generate the PDF.
+Select two files (using [any of the supported file formats](https://support.muhimbi.com/hc/en-us/articles/228089047-What-file-formats-types-are-supported-for-conversion-)) and optionally change the URL.
+Click the 'Merge' button and wait a few seconds for the resulting PDF file.

 <br>